 "Do you see it?"
 I asked Deborah.

 "I see a bike being pushed," she said.

 Turns out that maybe seeing ol' 27 "doing what it was meant to do" means seeing it crash.
-I mean that's twice that I've watched this bike being ridden, and twice I've seen it go down.
+I've watched this bike ridden twice, and twice I've seen it go down.

 Once again the Gold Star is unrideable.
 Worse, the bike's rider, a guy I didn't know but who was cooking pretty good, broke his collar bone.

-With the bike out of commission and the light getting too dim for photos, I put my camera away and we simply watched the races.
+With the bike out of commission and the light getting too dim for photos, I put my camera away, and we just watched the races.
 Soon we got hungry.
-The Orange County Fair was going on over our shoulders and from the stands we could se the games and barkers, the rides and food trucks.
+The Orange County Fair was going on over our shoulders and from the stands, we could see the games and barkers, the rides and food trucks.
 "Should we get a hot dog or something?"